');

 About Jacksonville, TX

-Jacksonville is a mid-sized city in Texas with a population of 14,186 residents.
-The median household income is $50,469 per year, which is near the national average.
-The median age in Jacksonville is 29.5 years.
+Jacksonville is a mid-sized city located in Texas with a population of 14,186 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,469 per year, which is 33% below the national median of $75,149.
+The median age of 29.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Jacksonville, TX